-My friend Ed Porter posted the below call coaching story on LinkedIn.
-He graciously allowed me to reprint it here to showcase how to change human behavior.
+My friend Ed Porter posted the below sales coaching conversation on LinkedIn.
+He graciously allowed me to reprint it here to showcase how to develop your sales skills and change human behavior through conversation intelligence.

 Fellow coaches and leaders…proud coaching moment right here!!